HeisenbugLtd/spat/README.md

    --verbose, -v         Verbose (tracing) output
 ```

-The directory argument is the only argument that is not optional, but without
+The directory argument is the only argument that is not optional, but without a
-`--list`, `--summary`, or `--details` argument, `run_spat` will not output
+`--list`, or `--summary` argument, `run_spat` will not output anything useful.
-anything.
 It will still try to parse the files it finds, though.

 ### The `--summary` option